bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 ![](../images/dialog.png)

-This output can be used to find some juicy strings we can use to find the start of the key verification logic.
+This output can be used to find some juicy strings that will eventually lead us to the key verification logic.

 ![](../images/strings.png)